lweasel/piquant/docs/assessment.rst

 *"Resource usage statistic" graphs*

 In the sub-directory ``resource_usage_graphs``, a directory structure is created in exactly the same way as for "Overall statistics" graphs (see :ref:`above <overall-statistics-graphs>`).
 However, in this case, the graphs plotted measure resource usage statistics rather the than accuracy statistics calculated over sets of transcripts or genes.

-.. todo:: Document the plot produced for prequantification steps.